-British video designer Luke Halls made his Royal Opera House debut in 2014, working with regular collaborator designer Es Devlin on two productions: Don Giovanni, directed by Kasper Holten, for The Royal Opera; and Alastair Marriott’s Connectome for The Royal Ballet.
-In the 2014/15 Sesason he created video designs for the ‘Life Reimagined’ gala and for Król Roger, also directed by Holten.
+British video designer Luke Halls made his Royal Opera House debut in 2014, working with regular collaborator designer Es Devlin on two productions: Don Giovanni, directed by Kasper Holten, for The Royal Opera and Alastair Marriott’s Connectome and The Unknown Soldier for The Royal Ballet.
+In the 2014/15 Season he created video designs for the ‘Life Reimagined’ gala and for Król Roger, also directed by Holten.

 Halls has produced video designs and animations for a wide variety of music, theatre and dance performances.
-Opera work includes The Cunning Little Vixen for Royal Danish Opera.
-Theatre work includes The Nether (West End), Man and Superman (National Theatre) and 2071 (Royal Court).
+Other opera work includes Otello for the Metropolitan Opera, New York, The Cunning Little Vixen for Royal Danish Opera, Carmen for Bregenz Festival, Das Liebesverbot for Teatro Real, Madrid, Der fliegende Holländer for Finnish National Opera, Marco Polo in Guangzhou, West Side Story for Malmö Opera, Porgy and Bess for English National Opera and Elegy for Young Lovers for Theater an der Wien.
+Selected theatre work includes My Name is Lucy Barton (Bridge Theatre), The Lehman Trilogy (National Theatre, West End and Park Avenue Armory), Anthony and Cleopatra (National Theatre) and Girls and Boys (Royal Court).
 Television work includes the ITV show The Cube, for which he was awarded a BAFTA.

 News and features